benchiverton/AsyncApiDemo/docs/async-api-blog.md

-# [WIP] Asynchronous messaging in synchronous API's
+# Asynchronous messaging in synchronous APIs

 ## The problem